Mental Wellness in the Workplace: Assigning Responsibility

 5 min | Louisa Benedicto | Article | Managing a team Workforce management

 The economic landscape in the United States, characterized by rising inflation and geopolitical tensions, significantly influences employee health and well-being.
 High inflation rates, reaching a four-decade peak at 9.1%, have intensified financial stress and uncertainty.
-This economic strain is reflected in the mental health of American workers, with a study revealing that 87% of Americans are anxious about inflation.
+This economic strain is reflected in the mental health of American workers, a study revealing that 87% of Americans are anxious about inflation.

-Making the Case for Employer Involvement
+Making the case for employer involvement

 In today’s climate, there is an expectation for leaders to actively support and assume responsibility for their team’s mental health.
 According to a survey, 91% of participants believe it’s the employer’s duty to support their employees’ mental well-being.